kaaproject/kaa-rfcs/0006/README.md

 #### Configuration request

-Configuration request message is a [targeted message](/0003/README.md#Targeted-messaging) that is sent by consumer to provider to request the EP configuration.
+Configuration request message is a [targeted message](/0003/README.md#Targeted-messaging) that consumer sends to provider to request the EP configuration.

 The consumer MUST send configuration request messages using the following NATS subject:
 ```